 In the 1980s, American Motors Corporation (AMC) was a small player in the automotive industry.
 The company lacked the big budgets of larger players in the market, which hampered its ability to compete effectively.
 AMC leadership had the idea of tracking products from inception to end-of-life in order to improve processes and compete more efficiently – the first iteration of product lifecycle management.

 The data gathered was used to inform better decisions from ideation through to procurement and the production process.
 AMC grew its market share and the company was later bought by Chrysler and became the auto industry’s lowest-cost producer by the mid-1990s.

-Today, PLM has been adopted across manufacturing to foster collaboration, boost innovation, and efficiently support growth through designing to customer demand and product individualisation.
+Today, PLM has been adopted across manufacturing to foster collaboration, boost innovation, and efficiently support growth through designing to customer demand and product individualization.

 And in a time of digital transformation and accelerated change – Forbes predicts that due to COVID-19, manufacturing will experience five years of innovation in the next 18 months – PLM plays a critical role in helping companies get products to market faster.

-of customers expect more customised or personalised products than they received three years ago
+of customers expect more customized or personalized products than they received three years ago

 of customers expect the same quality products and services as they received three years ago, but more quickly